Blosc/bcolz/doc/reference.rst

       dtype : numpy.dtype instance
         Specifies the type of the outcome object. count : int, optional
-        Specifies the number of items to read from iterable.
-The default is -1, which means all data is read. kwargs : list of parameters or dictionary
+        The number of items to read from iterable.
+If set to -1, means that the iterable will be used until exhaustion (not recommended, see note below).
+      kwargs : list of parameters or dictionary
         Any parameter supported by the carray/ctable constructors.